by Smits

-Waghri is the name of a criminal tribal caste in India.
+Waghri (also Vagri) is the name of a tribe and castle in India.
 They ride their horses from village to hamlet in pursuit of a living.
 Waghris are thought to have initially fled rural areas centuries ago when the Mughals targeted Hindus in an attempt to force them to change their religion.
 This was the moment when they hid in dense forests in the western state of Gujarat and adopted a nomadic living.

 The Waghris celebrate Hindu festivals such as Diwali, Holi, Navrati, etc. Each village worships the Goddess Durga in her different incarnations and offerings of meat are made on special occasions.
 Every year in the summer, those who have settled in cities pay a visit to their ancestral homeland.